ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 To deploy your app, complete the following steps:

-1. On the App details page, click **Configure continuous delivery**.
+1. On the App details page for your app, click **Deploy your app**.
-2. Select a deployment target and complete the information according to the instructions for the target that you select:
+2. On the Deploy your app page, select a deployment target.
+Set up your deployment target according to the instructions for the target that you select:
-  * **Deploy to IBM Kubernetes Service**.
-With this option, you can create a cluster or deploy to an existing cluster.
-For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
-Select a deployment type of **Helm**, **Knative**, or **OpenShift**.
-The **Knative** type is available only if Knative is installed.
-For more information, see [Deploying serverless apps with Knative](/docs/containers?topic=containers-serverless-apps-knative).
+  * **IBM Kubernetes Service**.
+With this option, you can either create a cluster or [deploy to an existing Kubernetes cluster](/docs/containers?topic=containers-app).
+If you create a cluster, allow 10 - 20 minutes for the cluster to be provisioned.
+Select a deployment type of **Helm** or **Knative**, and then select the region and cluster name.
+  * **Red Hat OpenShift on IBM Cloud**.
+If you have an available [OpenShift cluster](/docs/openshift?topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
+If you don't have an available cluster, you must create one before you continue.
+Your cluster creation might take some time to complete.
+After the cluster state shows **Normal**, the cluster network and load-balancing component take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
-  * **Deploy to Cloud Foundry**.
+  * **Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
+For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps).
+3. Provide a name for your toolchain.
+4. Select the region to create your toolchain in, and then select the [resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security) that provides access to your new toolchain.
-3. Click **Next**.
+5. Click **Create**.
-4. On the Configure toolchain page, provide the required information, and click **Create**.

-The DevOps toolchain is created, and the app deployment starts automatically.
-The App details page indicates that continuous delivery is configured.
+The DevOps toolchain is created automatically, and the deployment process begins.

   You can deploy your app from the command line by running the [**ibmcloud dev deploy**](/docs/cli/idt?topic=cloud-cli-idt-cli#deploy) command.
 For more information, see [Deploying apps with the CLI](/docs/apps?topic=creating-apps-deploying-apps#deploy-cli).
   {: note}